Kabul neighbourhood that includes Canadian Embassy hit by massive explosion

 The Foreign Ministry in Berlin said it had no immediate information on possible casualties or damage to the German Embassy but was working on trying to get more details from Afghanistan.

-"There are a large number of casualties, but I don't know how many people are killed or wounded," said an eyewitness at the site, Gul Rahim.
+"There are a large number of casualties, but I don't know how many people are killed or wounded," said an eyewitness, Gul Rahim.

 Shortly after the explosion, all roads in Wazir Akbar Khan were blocked off by Afghan security forces and helicopters were deployed over the neighbourhood.